amazingawwal/calculator-app-ts/README.md

 # CLI calculator-app

-A simple and interactive command-line application built with Node.js, using the built-in `readline` module for handling user input.
+A simple and interactive command-line calculator application built with **TypeScript** and **Node.js**, using the built-in `readline` module for handling user input.

 ## Features

+- Written in **TypeScript** for type safety and maintainability
+- Uses **interfaces** to define calculator operations
+- Uses **enums** for operation choices
-- Interactive user prompts
+- Interactive CLI prompts via `readline`
 - Real-time input/output handling
-- Performs arithmetic operations by taking the following input options from the user
+- Supports the following operations:
-        0. Exit
         1. Addition
         2. Subtraction
         3. Multiplication
         4. Division
-        5. Power
+        5. Exit
-        6. Square root
-        7. Percentage.

 - Easy to extend

 ## Getting Started